 The process in this patent filing is from Microsoft, and it’s possible that Microsoft uses a process like this when they index web pages.
 It’s also possible that the other major search engines may be doing some similar kind of analysis of different links on a site, and classifying them based upon where they appear in the layout of a site, and the function that they provide.

-In my last post, on Creating an SEO Inventory, there is a column for “Navigation Location” where you can list the kinds and locations of links to specific pages from other pages on the same web site, such as a logo link or a main navigation link.
+In my last post, on Creating an SEO Inventory, there is a column for “Navigation Location” where you can list the kinds and locations of links to specific pages from other pages on the same web site, such as a logo link or the main navigation link.
 You may want to think about links to the pages listed from what kind of classification they may fit within, in a framework like the one described in this Microsoft patent filing.